 As Daniel Goleman writes, “saying nothing serves to condone it (bias).”
-Biased, stereotypical, or otherwise demeaning communi-cation undermines morale, teamwork, and productivity.
-It can drive customers away.
-It can cause a public relations fiasco (just ask Don Imus or Mel Gibson).
+Biased, stereotypical, or otherwise demeaning communication undermines morale, teamwork, and productivity.
+It can drive customers away, cause a public relations fiasco and worst of all, create a climate of distrust and pain in your organization.
 So, what can you do to speak up against stereotypes?
 Just say … Ouch!
-The OUCH!
-That Stereotype Hurts programs is an off-the-shelf training package designed to assist you in leading a successful training session.

 “To me, one of the most impressive things about the Ouch! program is its simplicity.
 It deals with what is often a highly charged and emotional subject in clear, straightforward language that all of us can understand and makes the case that we all greatly benefit, both individuals and organizations, from a bias-free workplace.
 “Biases and stereotypes are among the biggest barriers to creating an inclusive workplace.
 The “Ouch!
 That Stereotype Hurts” program is one of the most effective tools we’ve seen that organizations can use against them.”

 “The Ouch Video is a great complement to our harassment training since many potential harassment situations involve those “not so obvious” stereotypical comments.
 As participants watched the video, we could see heads nodding in agreement that stereotypes still exist.
 Since rolling out the training, employees in all of our facilities across the U.S. are saying “ouch” to speak up against stereotypes.”